polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/prepare-relay-chain.md

 ---
 title: Prepare a Relay Chain
-description: This tutorial will guide you through preparing a relay chain for a parachain, including setting up a local development environment, spinning up a new relay chain, and configuring the relay chain for parachain development.
+description: This tutorial will guide you through preparing a relay chain so that you can connect a test parachain node to it for local testing.
 ---

 # Prepare Relay Chain